 • Homes within 100 feet of impact piling activity may exceed FTA construction vibration criteria.
 There are 64 predicted unmitigated construction vibration impacts, and 0 impacts with the use of non-impact piling methods.
-However, VTA is only recommending the use of non-impact piling methods in the vicinity of Capitol Avenue and Capitol Expressway.
-At this location, construction vibration levels are anticipated to be the highest.
-VTA is not recommending the use of non-impact piling methods at most locations for several reasons.
-Most locations are only slightly above the FTA Damage Criteria, and therefore may not experience any actual impacts.
+However, VTA is not recommending the use of non-impact piling methods at any locations for a couple of reasons.
+Most locations are only slightly above the FTA Damage Criteria, and therefore may not experience any actual impacts due to the +3 VdB safety factor included to estimate construction vibration levels.
 At the locations with the highest construction vibration levels, structural damage is not anticipated to occur.
-However, if any structural and cosmetic damage does occur due to construction vibration, the damage shall be repaired by VTA.
-In addition, non-impact piling methods would require extensive lane closures which would cause additional traffic impacts during construction.
-Non-impact piling methods are not recommended at most locations.
+Non-impact piling methods are not recommended at any locations.
 Thus, this impact would be "Significant and Unavoidable."